One World Film Festival

-One World (Czech: Jeden svět) is the largest human rights film festival in the world (125,947 spectators in 2018), held annually in Prague and other 36 cities of the Czech Republic, with a selection later shown in Brussels and other countries.
+One World (Czech: Jeden svět) is a human rights film festival (125,947 spectators in 2018), held annually in Prague and other 36 cities of the Czech Republic, with a selection later shown in Brussels and other countries.
 The festival highlights quality documentary films on social, political, environmental, media and human rights issues.
-One World presents over a 100 documentary films from all around the globe and organizes numerous Q&As with filmmakers and experts.
+One World presents over 100 documentary films from all around the globe and organizes numerous Q&As with filmmakers and experts.

 History

 Established in 1999 by Igor Blaževič and the Czech NGO People in Need, the One World Festival presents over a100 documentary films during nine days in Spring from around the world.
 It is a founding member of the Human Rights Film Network, which brings together 33 festivals around the world.

 In 2006, the festival received a Special Mention from UNESCO for its contribution to human rights and peace education.
 Three years later, in 2009, One World published a handbook entitled Setting Up a Human Rights Film Festival, which offers practical advice as well as case studies of prominent human rights events.

 In 2018, the One World Festival was in its 20th year and took place from 5–14 March, presenting 128 documentaries and 9 virtual reality projects from more than 40 countries around the world.
 In the same year, the festival and the NGO, People In Need, published the handbook, Explore Impact: How To Reach New Audiences And Boost impact, that should serve as an important guideline for the festival (or other cultural events) organizers who care about the social dimension and impact of their work.

 One World was held under the auspices of Václav Havel, the Minister of Foreign Affairs Karel Schwarzenberg, the Minister of Culture Jiří Besser, and the Mayor of Prague Bohuslav Svoboda.

 The 2020 edition of the festival was postponed due to rising concerns over COVID-19 coronavirus outbreak.